Winter Storm Preparedness

 That’s why preparing for a winter storm requires thinking ahead.
 Knowing which threats your operations are most vulnerable to during winter.
 Creating an energy emergency preparedness checklist.
 And connecting to the right sustainable energy infrastructure designed to help you and your operations stay up and running

 How sustainable solutions fit into your winter emergency preparedness plan

-With microgrids and other resiliency solutions, you can have experienced, staffed and available round-the-clock professional support letting you know how your facilities and power supply are doing in real time before, during and after the winter storm.
+With resiliency solutions, you can have experienced, staffed and available round-the-clock professional support letting you know how your facilities and power supply are doing in real time before, during and after the winter storm.
 Doing so helps you better prepare and shift your response and recovery strategy in real time.

 Recovering from winter storms is about more than just your response to severe weather – it’s also about being prepared.
-As a Service resiliency programs include weatherization and regular testing – not just once a year – to find and fix any issues as well as monthly load testing that includes cold starts, which helps avoid operational issues.
+As-a-service resiliency programs include weatherization and regular testing – not just once a year – to find and fix any issues as well as monthly load testing that includes cold starts, which helps avoid operational issues.

 Flexible financing options

 With resiliency solutions and services, you can find the financing option that best meets your needs.
 With options ranging from monthly subscription services to power purchase agreement (PPA) add-ons to a separate Operations & Maintenance (O&M) agreement, you can have the flexibility to finance the best resiliency solution for your unique needs (and budget!).